kwkou/815/includes/configure-ssl-web-site.md

 > [WACOM.NOTE] In order to enable HTTPS for custom domain names, you must configure your web sites for standard mode.
 This may incur additional costs if you are currently using free or shared mode.
 For more information on shared and standard mode pricing, see [Pricing Details](http://www.windowsazure.cn/pricing/overview/).
 To get started with Azure, see [Windows Azure Free Trial](http://www.windowsazure.cn/pricing/1rmb-trial/).

-<a href="bkmk_azurewebsites"></a><h2>The \*.azurewebsites.net domain</h2>
+<a href="bkmk_azurewebsites"></a><h2>The \*.chinacloudsites.cn domain</h2>

-If you are not planning on using a custom domain name, but are instead planning on using the \*.azurewebsites.net domain assigned to your web site by Azure (for example, contoso.azurewebsites.net,) then your site is already secured by a certificate provided by Microsoft.
-You can use **https://mywebsite.azurewebsites.net** to access your site securely.
+If you are not planning on using a custom domain name, but are instead planning on using the \*.chinacloudsites.cn domain assigned to your web site by Azure (for example, contoso.chinacloudsites.cn,) then your site is already secured by a certificate provided by Microsoft.
+You can use **https://mywebsite.chinacloudsites.cn** to access your site securely.

 The rest of this document provides details on enabling HTTPS for custom domain names, such as **contoso.com**, **www.contoso.com**, or **\*.contoso.com**